-So, if you’re on the referring side, use the MedicsCloud EHR and the ezCDS option either as a MedicsRCM client or through the MedicsCloud Suite as an in-house solution.
+So, if you’re on the referring side, use the MedicsCloud EHR and its qCDSM option either as a MedicsRCM client or through the MedicsCloud Suite as an in-house solution.

-If you’re an imaging center, ezCDS can be an option for your referrers if they need access to a qCDSM whether you’re using MedicsRIS as an in-house solution or our MedicsRCM service.
+If you’re an imaging center, our qCDSM option can be a mechanism for your referrers if they need access to a qCDSM whether you’re using MedicsRIS as an in-house solution or our MedicsRCM service.

 Head of CCA Group